PR4S4D/SongWiki/README.md

 SongWiki uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

 ### Prerequisites
+Use your  [Last.fm](http://www.last.fm/api) API key in the gradle file.
 ```
 Android SDK 25
 Android Build Tools v25.0.2